microsoft/nni/docs/ExperimentConfig.md

 ## Examples
 * __local mode__

-  If you want to run your trial jobs in your local machine, and use annotation to generate search space, you could use the following config:
+  If users want to run trial jobs in local machine, and use annotation to generate search space, could use the following config:
 ```
 authorName: test
 experimentName: test_experiment